kkim43/2025_ITCS6190_Assignment1/README.md

 db-1  | creating configuration files ... ok
 db-1  | running bootstrap script ... ok
 db-1  | performing post-bootstrap initialization ... ok
-db-1  | initdb: warning: enabling "trust" authentication for local connections db-1  | initdb: hint: You can change this by editing pg_hba.conf or using the option -A, or --auth-local and --auth-host, the next time you run initdb. db-1  | syncing data to disk ... ok db-1  | db-1  |
+db-1  | syncing data to disk ... ok
+db-1  |
+db-1  |